 - Critical Illness Cover (CIC) in the aggregator market.
-We restrict to CTM.
+CTM only.

 - Life cover in the IFA market.
 Abbreviated treatment.

-For each of 1-3 above we ask three related questions:
+For each of 1-3 we ask three questions:

 - Who’s top?
 We find the companies quoting the cheapest price, splitting the results by distribution channel, product (level and decreasing term) and smoker status.